jacqueline-wong/CEE4530/Lab2/team10_lab2.md

 import matplotlib.pyplot as plt import pandas as pd
 ```
----
-Use CMFR equation to find ANC of the samples

-- Graph should go to -0.001
-- Should delete comments in data file for lab

----

 $K_1 = 10^{-6.3}, \text{ }K_2 = 10^{-10.3}, \text{ }
 K_H = 10^{-1.5} \text{ mol L}^{-1} \text{atm}^{-1}, \newline P_{CO_2}=10^{-3.5} \text{ atm}, \text{ }K_w = 10^{-14}$